Pharaoh.SEPHARAOH.SE

 Turin King List

-The papyrus underwent its third reconstruction in the summer of 2022.
+The remaining papyrus underwent its third reconstruction in the summer of 2022.
 Only minor adjustments and additions were made to older reconstructions, as most of the fragments were already in the correct positions.
 As of April 2026, no publication of the reconstruction has yet been announced.
 We have waited for decades, so a few months or years more is nothing...